Nandar-Lwin/Data-Analysis-in-Python-Using-Pandas-DataFrames/README.md

 🎬 Data Analysis Using Python Pandas (Movies Dataset)

-This repository contains a complete project on **data analysis using Python Pandas** with the `movies.csv` file.
+This repository contains a complete project on **data analysis using Python Pandas** with the `movies_dataset.json` file.
 The analysis includes a variety of visualizations and a step-by-step guide to help you understand how to explore and interpret data using Pandas.

 ---